 Aroma: 5.33 – It smells like vodka, there’s a bit of subtleness to the smell but not much.

-Manliness: 5 – We prefer the green bottle to the blue (nice blue but doesn’t work here), although they are both nice looking bottles.
-They lie about the smoothness and ability to drink straight though which balances out any sort of manliness they would have gotten.
+Honesty: 5 – We prefer the green bottle to the blue (nice blue but doesn’t work here), although they are both nice looking bottles.
+They lie about the smoothness and ability to drink straight though which balances out any sort of honesty they would have gotten.

 White Russian: 5.875 – It’s okay, it disappears in a Russian, but it doesn’t add anything.